Sean Faircloth: Separation of church and state activism

-He was Executive Director of the Secular Coalition for America from 2009-2011, advocating for separation of church and state, and for greater acceptance of nontheistic viewpoints in American life.
+He was Executive Director of the Secular Coalition for America from 2009 to 2011, advocating for separation of church and state, and for greater acceptance of nontheistic viewpoints in American life.
 His duties included advocating on Capitol Hill and to the administration for a strong separation of church and state.
 He also worked with the Secular Coalition for America board to create a ten-year plan called Our Secular Decade.
 Faircloth has been active in the protection of the separation of church and State.
 While a sitting legislator, gave an opening "prayer" for the session that quoted, not scripture, but the book Freethinkers by Susan Jacoby, as well as Walt Whitman.

 Faircloth also advocates and speaks around the United States regarding secular public policy and the harm that he believes can come to average citizens if the secular nature of the American Constitution is not followed.

 In September 2011 he was appointed as Director of Strategy and Policy at the Richard Dawkins Foundation for Reason and Science.
 He was the opening speaker for Dawkins's 2011 and 2012 book tours.
 Dawkins speaks highly of Faircloth and says he "has a proven ability to strategize, organize, and energize -- qualities essential to making secularism a successful social movement...
 I want him out speaking far and wide."
 Faircloth's responsibilities included blogging on the RDF website as well as public speaking for secularism and "the dangers of theocratic laws, and the value of scientific policy".

 Faircloth has represented the Richard Dawkins Foundation on many radio shows including Catholic Answers Live and Wisconsin Public Radio.